Moduli spaces on the Kuznetsov component of Fano threefolds of index 2: Preliminaries

 A \textit{wall} for $F\in \Coh^\beta(X)$ is a numerical wall for $v=\Ch_{\leq 2}(F)$ such that for every $(\alpha,\beta)$ in the numerical wall there exists a short exact sequence of semistable objects $0\to E\to F\to G\to 0$ satisfying $\mu_{\alpha,\beta}(E)=\mu_{\alpha,\beta}(F)=\mu_{\alpha,\beta}(G)$.

 A \textit{chamber} is a connected component of the complement of the union of walls in $\R_{>0}\times\R$. \end{definition}

-The key features of this wall and chamber decomposition is that walls with respect to a fixed $v\in \Lambda^2_H$ are locally finite in the upper half plane.
-In particular, if $v=\Ch_{\leq 2}(E)$ for some $E\in \Coh^\beta(X)$, stability of $E$ is constant as $(\alpha,\beta)$ varies within a chamber (see \cite[Prop.
-B.5]{BMS16}).
+The key feature of this wall and chamber decomposition is that walls with respect to a fixed $v\in \Lambda^2_H$ are locally finite in the upper half-plane.
+In particular, if $v=\Ch_{\leq 2}(E)$ for some $E\in \Coh^\beta(X)$, stability of $E$ is constant as $(\alpha,\beta)$ varies within a chamber (see \cite[Proposition~B.5]{BMS16}).